 Here are some tips for playing Indian Poker:

-- Pay attention to your opponent's actions and try to discern their playing styles and betting patterns.
+Pay attention to your opponent's actions and try to discern their playing styles and betting patterns.
+Since they can see your card, to judge the value of your card, you have to carefully observe them.

-- Employ bluffing tactics strategically, but avoid overdoing it, as skilled opponents can catch on.
+Employ bluffing tactics strategically, but avoid overdoing it, as skilled opponents can catch on.
+A well-timed bluff can convince your opponent to fold, thinking they have weak hands.

 What is Indian Poker?